QA-Automation-Starter/qa-automation/src/site/markdown/getting-started.md

 You should see some tests running in console and Chrome openning two times.

+## View the Reports

 Upon completion, its JGiven report will be available under `target/site/jgiven-reports/functional-UNDEFINED\your-username@local-execution-timestamp\html\index.html`

 This JGiven report should look similar to what is published under